Sanjana679/Sanjana679.github.io/_projects/cs5756-final-proj.md

 - $h_{model} = 1.0$: the policy is starting to prefer certain actions
 - $h_{model} = 0.5$: the policy is very confident, often choosing the same actions

-As shown in the graphs, all reward types experience a downwawrd trajectory of entropy as the model trains.
+As shown in the graphs, all reward types experience a downward trajectory of entropy as the model trains.
 It appears that the _less_ individualistic the reward, the _faster_ the entropy converges to zero.
 In other words, individualism _encourages_ model exploration.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">